gabebw/vim-spec-runner/README.md

   re-runs the most recent command
 * `:RunMostRecentSpec` re-runs the most recent command

-All three commands use the `g:spec_runner_executor` variable, which is explained in the ["Configuration" section](#configuration).
+All three commands use the `g:spec_runner_dispatcher` variable, which is explained in the ["Configuration" section](#configuration).

 ### Custom mappings